What is Gynecomastia?

 As part of the consultation process, your doctor will take a detailed medical history and perform a physical examination to assess the extent and severity of your gynecomastia.
 Your treatment goals and expectations for treatment will also be covered in detail.
 Whilst it may not always be possible to meet all of your expectations with this procedure, it is important that you understand what a realistic outcome could be after gynecomastia surgery.
 Your gyno surgeon will issue detailed preoperative instructions on how to prepare for your surgery.
 Guidelines will include information on optimum nutrition, the importance of stopping smoking four weeks before the procedure and the preoperative fasting guidelines.
 Smoking interferes with the blood supply to the tissues and could increase the risk of wound healing complications.
 Getting the best results after gynecomastia surgery means following all of your surgeon’s instructions in full.

-Gynecomastia surgery is performed on-site at our state-of-the-art Baker Street clinic in Marylebone.
-The procedure usually takes one to three hours, depending on the extent of surgical correction required.
+The gyno procedure usually takes one to three hours, depending on the extent of surgical correction required.
 The techniques used in your gynecomastia surgery will depend on the underlying cause of your gynecomastia.
 Gynecomastia can be caused by excess fat, glandular tissue, or a combination of both.
-Older men and those who have lost significant weight may also suffer from excess skin which can also be removed as part of the procedure.
+Older men and those who have lost significant weight may also suffer from excess skin, which can also be removed as part of the procedure.

 Fatty tissue removal